Topics Map > Course Design > Course Content

 Understand the risks to you and your students

-Understand who owns the content and what they can do with it Review the Terms of Service agreement.
+Understand who owns the content and what they can do with it.
+Review the Terms of Service agreement.

 • Who owns the intellectual property rights when content is created or uploaded to the application or service?

-• Does the service provider claim any rights to use the content created or uploaded to the application or service?
+• Does the service provider claim rights to use the content created or uploaded to the application or service?

 • If there is a right-of-use claim, when and how are these rights terminated?